Workiva/over_react/doc/wrapping_js_components.md

 final aReactElement = propsInstance();
 ```

-Usually, invoking the `UiFactory` and props instance are done in immediate succession.
+Usually, invoking the `UiFactory` and building the `ReactElement` are done in immediate succession.

 ```dart
 return (